 Realising Opportunities (RO) was launched in September 2009 and was funded by the Higher Education Council for England to run for a three year pilot phase.
 Three cohorts of students have taken part in the pilot programme which came to an end in July 2012.
 The universities involved in the RO partnership have committed to continue to support the programme beyond the end of the pilot phase through to July 2016, allowing a further three cohorts of students the opportunity to participate and benefit from the support on offer, which is a reflection the success of the programme to date.

 In April 2010 the first cohort of 312 Realising Opportunities students from targeted schools and colleges was recruited.
 Cohort 1 completed RO in July 2011 with many students going on to study at university in the autumn of 2011.
 Their university destinations have been tracked through UCAS to assess the impact of their participation in the RO Programme.
 95% of cohort 1 students applied through UCAS for 2011 entry, with 58% of their applications made to research intensive universities.

 The success of the pilot phase of RO and its impact on the first three cohorts of students has been such that the RO Partner universities have committed to the continued support of the programme to July 2016.
-Our fourth cohort of students are half way through the programme and we are recruiting our fifth cohort during this autumn.
+Our fourth cohort of students are now more than half way through the programme and have just made their applications to university for 2014 entry.

 Realising Opportunities has welcomed 800 students onto the programme as a result of their expansion to 15 Partner universities in 2013.